dribnet/purvs/README.md

 ## PS2 MDDN 242 2018

+-FOLDED-

-Each of my letters consist of two triangles that occupy a larger sphere, the size of the sphere is set as a constant and if changed, the points for each trianlge will also update.
-Each letter currently consists of 12 parameters.
+My final font plays off origami, with each letter consisting of two triangles that overlap, each letter consists of 12 parameters.

 The 12 parameters per letter:
   * `pointone` : "ang" angle of point and "dist" distance from center.
   * `pointTwo` : "ang" angle of point and "dist" distance from center. etc..

-I have completed the parameters for my alphabet so am now looking into different styles and what style will be used for my final alphabet.

- - Style Four
- 	- Outline

- 	This last style explores the letters being represented through line rather than form.

- 	 With each layer only having an outline to represent it.
+The transform for each function is done in such a way that it gives the illusion of refolding the paper to form a new letter.